vippsas/vipps-login-api/vipps-login-from-phone-number-api-howitworks.md

 ## Great!
 Now you know how Vipps Login from phone number works!

-Take a look at the technical documentation in the [Vipps Login API Guide](https://github.com/vippsas/vipps-login-api/blob/master/vipps-login-api.md#client-initiated-backchannel-authentication-flows-ciba---special-cases-where-login-does-not-start-in-browser-or-app).
+Take a look at the technical documentation in the [Vipps Login API - login from phone number](https://github.com/vippsas/vipps-login-api/blob/master/vipps-login-api.md#vipps-login-from-phone-number).

 ## Questions?